×

 • Software and OS Support: Can it run the applications and operating systems required for your tasks?

-• Cross-Platform Capabilities: If needed, does it support running systems across multiple platforms?
+• Cross-Platform Capabilities: If needed, does the hardware emulation system support running systems across multiple platforms?

 Performance Metrics